Young-ook/data-lab/labs/analytics/spark.md

 ```
 curl -O https://dlcdn.apache.org/spark/spark-3.5.4/spark-3.5.4-bin-hadoop3.tgz
 ```
+> [!NOTE]
+> If you failed to download the 3.5.4 due to it is outdate, you can directly search and download the latest release of spark on https://dlcdn.apache.org/spark/

 And move the extracted directory where you want to install.
 In this example, we will install spark under the *$HOME/.local/lib/*.
 If you finished to move the file, you have to set system environment variable to the current spark runtime:
 ```